ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-This method invokes two additional methods to initialize the GPIO and SPI busses.
+This method uses <code>Task.WhenAll()</code> to await two different asynchronous calls - one that will initialize the GPIO bus and one that will initialize the SPI bus.
+Using <code>Task.WhenAll()</code> suspends the <code>InitAllAsync</code> method until both of the contained asynchronous calls are are completed.

 Use the Visual Studio Lightbulb feature to create the __InitGpioAsync()__ method.
-Initialize the GPIO by assigning the default GPIO controller to the <code>gpio</code> variable, and check for _null_ (throw an exception if it is _null_).
-Next, initialize the <code>redLedPin</code> in the same way you did in ['Hello, Windows IoT!'](../hello-windows-iot/).
+Initialize the GPIO bus by assigning the default GPIO controller to the <code>gpio</code> variable, and check for _null_ (throw an exception if it is _null_).
+Next, initialize the <code>redLedPin</code> in the same way you did in the earlier lab, ['Hello, Windows IoT!'](../hello-windows-iot/).

 {% highlight csharp %}
 private async Task InitGpioAsync()